AYSRH ToolkitDelivering Services for Youth

 |Questions to consider when assessing a facility’s characteristics|

 While some aesthetic and structural improvements to a facility add to its youth-friendliness, especially those that encourage privacy and confidentiality, it’s important not to oversimplify.
 A fresh coat of paint doesn’t replace a trained provider or a full stock of contraceptive supplies.
-And, if services aren’t affordable for young people, it won’t matter what the facility looks like.
-As a result, removing or reducing user fees or providing vouchers and cash transfers to adolescents and young people may be required.
+And, if services aren’t affordable, it won’t matter what the facility looks like.
+As a result, removing or reducing user fees or providing vouchers and cash transfers to adolescents and youth may be required.
+In Francophone West Africa, services are not free across much of the region.
+To address this structural barrier, TCI works with community health workers (CHWs) (locally referred to as community relays) and youth associations to offer coupons for free services to both married and unmarried youth.

 Ask young clients: